Department of English and Theater

 George Pate's play, Indifferent Blue, winner of the 2008 Tennessee Williams One-Act Comedy Playwriting Award has just been published by Next Stage Press.

-Lauren Hoffer's "Employment Relations and the Failure of Sympathy in Hardy's Desperate Remedies and The Mayor of Casterbridge," has been accepted by Victorians Institute Journal.
+Lauren Hoffer's "Employment Relations and the Failure of Sympathy in Hardy's Desperate Remedies and The Mayor of Casterbridge," has appeared in The Victorians Institute Journal 43 (2013).